-Demand in the spine product category was negatively impacted in both the three and nine months ended September 30, 2022 compared to the same prior year periods by markets exited in connection with the discontinuation of products and brands rationalized in late 2021 and increased competition.
-Additionally, for the nine-month period, distributor bulk orders in the first quarter of 2021 that did not recur and the surge in COVID-19 cases in the first half of 2022 related to the Omicron variant.
-Additionally, under the transition services agreement with Zimmer Biomet certain markets recognize only a net benefit of operating profit passed through from Zimmer Biomet, rather than a gross presentation that includes revenue.
-This will be a gross presentation going forward.
-In the dental product category, there was decreased demand in the three months ended September 30, 2022, primarily due to a slowdown in July and August from reduced procedure volume driven by longer than typical vacation schedules.
-There was increased demand in the dental product category for all product types in the nine months ended September 30, 2022, with the strongest growth in implants.
-Within the dental product category, the positive volume/mix in the nine-month period reflected higher demand for tooth replacement procedures combined with a growing market of digital dentistry and biomaterials.
+The spine product category revenue was impacted by markets exited in connection with the distribution, products that were discontinued in late 2021 due to a brand rationalization initiative, increased competition on certain products, distributor bulk orders in the first quarter of 2021 that did not recur and the surge in COVID cases in early 2022 related to the Omicron variant.
+In the dental product category, there was increased demand in the three months ended March 31, 2022 for all product types, with the strongest growth in implants and digital products.
+Within the dental product category, positive volume/mix trends reflect higher demand for tooth replacement procedures combined with the growing market segment of digital dentistry and biomaterials.